Appreciated by kings and princes, Jean-Martin Charcot was the most famous physician of his time, adopting the nickname “Napoleon of Neurosis.”.

 Charcot’s final years were overshadowed by his heart disease, a result of his sedentary lifestyle, lack of exercise, and excessive cigar smoking.

-In 1895 his former students financed and installed Charcot’s bronze statue at the entrance to the Salpêtrière.
+In 1895, his former students financed and installed Charcot’s bronze statue at the entrance to the Salpêtrière.
 Unfortunately, after the Germans occupied Paris during World War II, the statue was removed and melted down for munitions.

 Charcot’s Scientific Achievements

-Firstly, his contributions as an internist and anatomo-pathologist to the understanding of pulmonary and kidney diseases.
+Firstly, his contributions as an internist and anatomopathologist to the understanding of pulmonary and kidney diseases.
 His lectures on diseases of old age became classics in geriatrics.

 Through hypnosis, Charcot made noteworthy discoveries, including the proof that psychological factors alone could induce certain paralyses.
-He achieved this by suggesting paralysis to hypnotized patients, showcasing their identical symptoms to organic paralyses.
+He achieved this by suggesting paralysis to hypnotised patients, showcasing their identical symptoms to organic paralyses.
 Furthermore, he distinguished between “dynamic amnesia,” allowing memory recovery, and “organic amnesia,” where memories remained irretrievable.

-Charcot the Father of Modern Neurology
+Charcot, the Father of Modern Neurology

-Charcot, is known as the father of modern neurology.
+Charcot is known as the father of modern neurology.
 One of his greatest legacies is the development of systematic neurological examination, connecting clinical signs with specific lesions of the brain or nerves.
 Throughout his career, he also pioneered novel approaches to classify neurological diseases.
 Even today, more than a century later, many of his methods and concepts remain the cornerstones in the field of neurology.

 Charcot’s influence on the field of neurology is evident through numerous conditions that bear his name.
-He discovered: amyotrophic lateral sclerosis (Charcot’s disease), hereditary sensory-motor neuropathy (Charcot-Marie-Tooth disease), tabes dorsalis arthropathy (Charcot’s arthropathy), and primary intracerebral haemorrhage (microaneurysms of Charcot-Bouchard).
+He discovered amyotrophic lateral sclerosis (Charcot’s disease), hereditary sensory-motor neuropathy (Charcot-Marie-Tooth disease), tabes dorsalis arthropathy (Charcot’s arthropathy), and primary intracerebral haemorrhage (microaneurysms of Charcot-Bouchard).

 Jean-Martin Charcot’s Legacy

-The publication of his complete works, which had been planned in fifteen volumes, was abandoned after the volume IX.
-Charcot also had left a considerable amount of literary works: memoirs, illustrated travelogues, critical studies on philosophical and literary works, all of which he did not want published in his lifetime.
+The publication of his complete works, which had been planned in fifteen volumes, was abandoned after volume IX.
+Charcot also had left a considerable amount of literary works: memoirs, illustrated travelogues, and critical studies on philosophical and literary works, all of which he did not want published in his lifetime.

 The extreme opinions surrounding Charcot, both fascination and fierce enmities, hindered a true assessment of his work and his personality during his lifetime.
 Contrary to expectations, time hasn’t made this task much easier.
-Charcot’s true personality could be properly evaluated only by reading his writing, however, none of them has ever been published.
+Charcot’s true personality could be properly evaluated only by reading his writing; however, none of them has ever been published.

 DR. GREGOR KOWAL

-Senior Consultant in Psychiatry, Psychotherapy And Family Medicine (German Board)
+Senior Consultant in Psychiatry,

 Call +971 4 457 4240